Get

-People often mix up the Cane Corso and the mega-sized Mastiff, since they’re both pretty big dogs.
+People often confuse the Cane Corso with the giant English Mastiff since they’re both pretty big dogs.
 Both breeds are loyal, loving, and trainable.
-Why so similar?
-Well, the Cane Corso, also called the Italian Mastiff, descended from the Mastiff, and both are working dogs with roots going way back to ancient times.
+Why are they so similar?
+Well, the Cane Corso, also known as the Italian Mastiff, and the English Mastiff, sometimes simply referred to as the Mastiff, share a common ancestor and both belong to the Molossian breed group.

 However, these breeds have some key differences that’ll matter if you’re choosing one as your new fur baby.
 While these two dog breeds are closely related, they have unique differences because they were bred for distinct purposes.
 If you’re contemplating whether to welcome a Cane Corso or a Mastiff into your family, it’s crucial to know their differences, especially when it comes to personality, temperament, and size.